cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

             + 2 * keyAgreement + 4 * keyCertSign
 ~~~~~~~~~~~

-* extKeyUsage. extensionType is encoded as defined by {{{extype}}} and extensionValue is encoded as an array of ints where each int encodes a key usage purpose  (see {{EKU}}).
+* extKeyUsage. extensionType is encoded as defined by {{extype}} and extensionValue is encoded as an array of ints where each int encodes a key usage purpose  (see {{EKU}}).
 If the array contains a single int, the array is omitted.

-* subjectAltName. extensionType is encoded as defined by {{{extype}}} and extensionValue is encoded as an [ * ( int, any ) ] array where each (int, any) pair encodes a general name (see {{SAN}}).
+* subjectAltName. extensionType is encoded as defined by {{extype}} and extensionValue is encoded as an \[ * ( int, any ) \] array where each (int, any) pair encodes a general name (see {{SAN}}).
 If subjectAltName contains exactly one dNSName, the array and the int are omitted and extensionValue is the dNSName encoded as a CBOR text string.

 Consequently: